 1. National Law School of India University, Bangalore

 The National Law School of India University (NLSIU) was the first National Law University to be established in India.
 This university is one of the most prestigious places for the study of law.
-The NLSIU was ranked in the National Institutional Ranking Framework conducted by the Ministry of Human Resource Development for Law Institutions in the year 2018.
+The NLSIU was ranked in the National Institutional Ranking Framework conducted by the Ministry of Human Resource Development for Law Institutions in the year 2018 and have been regarded as top 10 law colleges in India.
 Undergraduate and postgraduate admissions are both based on the Common Law Admission Test.
 NLSIU has one of the best law libraries comprising of more than 70,000 books and other reading materials.
 The University also has the online subscription of international databases containing Articles, International Case Reporters, Statutes and other resources for the students to dive in.

 Courses Offered- Undergraduate, Post Graduate-LLM, Post Graduate-MPP, Research Degrees and Distance Education.

 Eligibility- The candidates seeking admission for their Undergraduate course should have passed 12th in the first attempt with at least 45% and a required grading in their qualifying examination.

 Seats- The total number of seats available for the undergraduate course in 80.

 Fee Structure- INR 2,01,000 for General Category, INR 1,98,500 for SC/ST category.